Ohio Wesleyan University sources are available to help journalists with insights into a wide range of topics.

 - James Franklin – Political repression, political dissent, democratization, protest, Latin American Politics.
 Franklin is a professor of Politics and Government.

 - Brianna Mack – U.S. elections, American political behavior, political psychology, the political behavior of racial and ethnic minorities, social media, public discourse on sociopolitical phenomenon.
 Mack is an assistant professor of Politics and Government.

 - Franchesca Nestor – The American presidency, Congress, bureaucracy/executive branch policymaking/general public policy, women and politics, food politics and policy.
 Nestor is an associate professor of Politics and Government.

 - Kira Bailey – cognition and attention, media effects, brain activity.
 Bailey is an associate professor of Psychology and Neuroscience.

 - Krystal Cashen – LGBTQ+ families and development of identity, close relationship functioning in adolescence and emerging adulthood.
 Cashen is an assistant professor of Psychology.

 - Christopher Modica – psychopathology and psychological assessment (diagnosing mental disorders, and causes and treatments of mental disorders); psychotherapy and mental health counseling; eating disorders (binge eating, anorexia, bulimia) and body image; best practices in statistical analysis in social sciences; ethics of psychology (confidentiality, privileged communication, standard of care).
-Modica is an assistant professor of Psychology.
+Modica is an associate professor of Psychology.